stla/ratioOfQsprays/README.md

 ## [1] 166/79
 ```

-It is also possible to substitute for a subset of the variables, with
+It is also possible to substitute only a subset of the variables, with
 the help of the function `substituteRatioOfQsprays`.
 You have to
 indicate the variables you don’t want to replace with `NA`: